Code-Institute-Submissions/MFBuckley-Online-Cookbook/README.md

 ## Features Left to Implement

+Functionality to upload images showing what meals look like.

+As the database grows, stats about database e.g. how many recipes it contains under how many categories, how many times a given recipe has been read etc.

-Changing number of servings adjusts amounts of ingredients necessary to make the recipe.
+Changing number of servings to adjust amounts of ingredients necessary to make the recipe.

 Ingredients and Preparation textareas are limited to 20 rows.
+These would ideally be responsive depending on input.

 # Technologies used